 Step Two: Do some research

 Find out what your target market really wants to know.
-Use keyword research programs, like Market Samurai or Advanced Web Ranking, to find out what people are really interested in.
+Use keyword research programs, like Advanced Web Ranking, to find out what people are really interested in.
 Conduct surveys using things like Survey Monkey to quiz your audience about the kinds of content they want from you.
 Also, try to go out and meet your website visitors; get to know them and analyse what they want in terms of content.
 You will find creating web content much easier if you really understand your audience requirements.
 Don’t neglect research in finding out what content you need to create.

 Step Three: Create some themes